-Vf = the required first flushFirst Flush storage volume, in cubic feet;
+Vf = the required First Flush storage volume, in cubic feet;

-C= the weighted average runoff coefficient for the disturbed area of the proposed development per current FCDMC Hydrology Manual (see appendix);
+C = the weighted average runoff coefficient for the disturbed area of the proposed development per the current FCDMC Hydrology Manual (see appendix);

-P= the required precipitation depth of 0.5 inches, converted to feet; and d.
-Where retention of the first-flushFirst Flush volume is provided, the stormwater storage facility must be fully evacuated within 36 hours.
+P= required precipitation depth of 0.5 inches, converted to feet; and d.
+Where retention of the First Flush volume is provided, the stormwater storage facilities must be fully evacuated within 36 hours.
 The maximum allowable infiltration rate shall be 50% of the in-situ tested rate of the as-constructed basin.
 Testing shall be conducted using double-ring infiltrometer methodology in accordance with FCDMC standards.